AggarwalShourya/Anime_image_GAN/README.md

 * Computer with Linux or OSX
 * PyTorch
 * For training, an NVIDIA GPU is strongly recommended for speed.
 CPU is supported but - training is very slow.

+## In the notebook titled final_eval_byop I have attached the complete notebook which also depicts the images morphing into one another